Foolish Tutor Test Series

 (C) granting (D) presenting

-always gives new things as gift.
+(hint: life always gives new things as gift.
 Think which word is used for gift.)

 57. (A) pain (B) progress